 School resource pack

-Each coordinating teacher will receive a resource support pack containing:
+Each coordinating teacher received a resource support pack containing:

 - a welcome letter

 - a guide with instructions and information to support students

 Metro Minds ambassadors